Cerebral palsy register

 Your information is strictly confidential and will only be seen by the NT register staff.

-Information included in the Australian CP Register, any reports written from the register or information given to researchers or members of the public will not include your personal details.
+Information included in the Australian CP Register and any reports written from the register or information given to researchers or members of the public will not include your personal details.

 If you consent, you may be asked to join in a research study.